Social action, health and safety at work

 The division's activities and missions

-He is responsible for the administrative secretariat of the CHSCT and, between meetings, for following up the opinions and recommendations voted by the committee.
-He/she participates in drawing up the single document for the assessment of professional risks.
+He is responsible for the administrative secretariat of the F3SCT and, between meetings, for following up the opinions and recommendations voted by the committee.
+He/she participates in the preparation of the occupational risk assessment document.

 2/ Occupational health and safety